tpascarella/sr50/docs/equipment/emergency-funds.md

 I recommend keeping $10,000 in savings for every adult you are responsible for, and $5,000 for every child you are responsible. (you can include all of your pets as one child in this example)

 So for a set of parents with 3 children that are dependent on them, a $25,000 emergency fund is a reasonable starting point.
 You will adjust this number as you learn your financial situation better, but this is a nice and easy rule of thumb.

-## Migrate Capital Into Higher Yielding Assets Over Time

-As time passes, your purchasing power with your dollars decreases due to inflation, which means that as your purchasing and borrowing power increases, you should begin migrating this capital into higher yield assets.

-[Our emergency fund is exactly $0.00](https://earlyretirementnow.com/2016/05/05/emergency-fund/) is a great article that explains the opportunity cost of keeping significant capital in low/no yield assets.

 ---
 <Slogan/>